 Rakiya A.Muhammad

 Child labour is a stark reality in many parts of Sokoto.
-The list goes from the hot, dusty fields where young children work the earth to the bustling marketplaces where they bear wheelbarrows filled with heavy cargo to the outskirts where they participate in tyre burning with the concomitant stinky smoke and more.
+The stories range from the hot, dusty fields where young children work the land to the bustling marketplaces where they bear wheelbarrows filled with heavy cargo, and even to the outskirts, where they participate in tire burning, surrounded by the pungent smoke.
+Children like Mariam, Aminu, Aliyu, Musa, and Mustapha wage a daily battle for survival, navigating harsh realities that would test even the strongest adults.

+Aminu hails from a remote community in Sokoto State.
+His father, a farmer, struggles to make ends meet due to the unpredictable weather and infertile soil.
 The family sends Aminu, the firstborn of seven siblings, to a nearby market to help out financially, and he spends his days there hauling heavy goods.

-The preteen pulls a wheelbarrow filled to the gills in the crowded Sokoto metropolitan market for a meagre N150.
+The preteen pulls a wheelbarrow filled to the gills in the crowded Sokoto metropolitan market for a meager N150.
 Every step is a fight, and every load is a symbol of the emotional and physical weight he bears.

 “We pedal the barrow for hours in the blistering heat,” he explains.
 “No matter how much my body hurts, I have to work nonstop to provide for my family.”
+Then, with a spark in his eyes, Aminu adds, “But one day, I hope to become a teacher.
+I want to help children like me learn and grow.”

-Eleven-year-old Mariam lives in one of the rural communities of Sokoto with her three younger siblings and widowed mother.
+Ten-year-old Mariam lives in one of the rural communities of Sokoto with her three younger siblings and widowed mother.
 Mariam’s mother is bankrupt and has no other support, so she resorts to hiring her daughter as a housekeeper for a wealthy family in the city.

 10-year-old Aliyu, from a rural village in Sokoto State, represents the thousands of children forced into agricultural labour at a young age.